michelcrypt4d4mus/log-thyself/README.md

 system
 ------
-thor system:daemon:disable  # Disable the deamon permanently thor system:daemon:install  # Install as a launchd daemon (requires sudo) thor system:daemon:start    # Start the daemon thor system:daemon:status   # See what the launchd manager thinks abouut your daemon thor system:daemon:stop     # Stop the deamon.
-It may come back next time you reboot unless you :disable it
+thor system:daemon:disable    # Disable the daemon permanently thor system:daemon:enable     # Enable the daemon
+thor system:daemon:install    # Install as a launchd daemon (requires sudo) thor system:daemon:start      # Start the daemon thor system:daemon:status     # See what the launchd manager thinks abouut your daemon thor system:daemon:stop       # Stop the daemon (it may return when you reboot unless you :disable or :uninstall it) thor system:daemon:uninstall  # Uninstall the daemon (:enable will be run to purge it it even from the dissabled list)
 ```

 ------